signalogic/SigSRF_SDK/codecs_page.md

 ```
   DSGetCodecInfo() item flags

-  * if no item flag is given, DS_CODEC_INFO_HANDLE should be specified and pInfo is expected to point to a CODEC_PARAMS struct
+  * if no item flag is given, DS_CODEC_INFO_HANDLE should be specified and pInfo should point to a CODEC_PARAMS struct
-  * some item flags must be combined with the DS_CODEC_INFO_HANDLE flag (see per-flag comments)
+  * some item flags require the DS_CODEC_INFO_HANDLE flag (see per-flag comments)

 ```c++
     #define DS_CODEC_INFO_NAME                        /* returns codec name in text string pointed to by pInfo.
 A typical string length is 5-10 char, and always less than CODEC_NAME_MAXLEN char */